gordielachance/bbpress-pencil-unread/readme.txt

 Styling has been setup for the bbPress default theme.
 If it doesn't work for you, please try to check/override our CSS styles (bbppu.css)

-= How can I get it in my language ? =
-If it hasn't been done already, you can translate the plugin and send me the translation.
-I recommand [Loco Translate](https://fr.wordpress.org/plugins/loco-translate/) to work on your translations within Wordpress.

 = How can I filter topics to display only the unread or read ones ? = Just add the **bbppu** arg to your [Wordpress queries](https://codex.wordpress.org/Class_Reference/WP_Query).
 You can set it either to *read* or *unread*.
 Of course, this works for the current logged user and will be skipped if the visitor is not logged.